Angelspit

-Angelspit is an electronic music band originally from Sydney, Australia, and currently based in Chicago, United States.
+Angelspit is an Australian electronic music band originally from Sydney and currently based in Los Angeles.
 The band was formed in 2004 by vocalists/synthesists Destroyx (Amelia Tan) and ZooG (Karl Learmont).
 The band's music combines stylistic elements of horror, punk, pop and electronic music.
 Their work contains imagery revolving around medical experiments and grotesque societies.
 Angelspit has toured with Angel Theory, Ayria, Ikon, KMFDM, Tankt and The Crüxshadows, and have also shared the stage with bands such as The Sisters of Mercy, Nitzer Ebb, Skinny Puppy and Front Line Assembly.
 They performed with Lords of Acid during a 22-date U.S. tour in March 2011 and toured the United States with Blood on the Dance Floor in October 2011.

 History

 Karl Learmont (ZooG) and Amelia Tan (Destroyx) met on an online zine forum.
 They shared an interest in zines and started the distro Vox Populis in 2002.
 They then started making zines for themselves which became the lyrical inspiration for releases to follow.
 Angelspit was formed in 2003, and the duo then self-released their debut EP, Nurse Grenade on 3 October 2004.

 The band self-released their debut studio album, Krankhaus on 6 June 2006, and re-released it on 30 January 2007 with a bonus remix album, entitled Surgically Atoned, and in the US on Dancing Ferret Discs.
 The album featured remixes by Combichrist and Ego Likeness.
 A video for "Vena Cava" was released on 22 August 2007.
 The band toured Australia, the US and Europe where they lived in Berlin to record their second studio album, Blood Death Ivory.

 The band released their second studio album, Blood Death Ivory on 11 June 2008.
 The album was written and recorded between 2006 and 2008.
-Again, the band continued to tour the new material around Europe and the USA.
+Again, the band continued to tour the new material around Europe and the US.
 They released their debut remix album Black Kingdom Red Kingdom on 15 May 2009.
 Around this time the band began to produce "Blipverts", short video blogs and tutorials on various topics, including the production of the band's third studio album.